Associate Teacher's Apprenticeship Program

-Jump-start your career in early childhood education with the Pathways to Success Apprenticeship.
-A unique working and learning experience starting Spring 2023.
-Participants will earn 12 Early Childhood Education units through College of Marin, complete 2,000 hours of paid work experience, and will be eligible for an Associate Teacher permit.
+The Pathways to Success Apprenticeship helps participants jump-start their career in early childhood education.
+Participants in this unique working and learning experience earn 12 Early Childhood Education units through College of Marin, complete 2,000 hours of paid work experience, and are eligible for an Associate Teacher permit.

 - Classes offered in English & Spanish

 - Job placement with local employers (Community Action Marin or North Bay Children’s Center)